Overview - 2019/2020

 - Develop and apply strategies for personal, career and professional development to enhance work performance and maintain currency with the guest-service industry.

 - Graduates of this program who wish to pursue further education have a number of pathway opportunities to degrees and programs around the globe.
-Students are encouraged to search the various links on the Tourism and Hospitality website and discuss the program specific opportunities with the Tourism and Hospitality Student Success Advisor.
+Students are encouraged to search the various links on the Tourism, Hospitality and Culinary Arts website and discuss the program specific opportunities with the Tourism, Hospitality and Culinary Arts Student Success Advisor.

 - For information about Program Pathways visit www.fanshawec.ca/programpathways